-Yoga® Teacher Training Program and a National Yoga Alliance
+Training Program and a National Yoga Alliance registered

-registered instructor.
-Maureen began studying Hatha yoga more
+instructor.
+Maureen began studying Hatha yoga more than 25 years

-2000 that gave her a greater appreciation of the power of yoga
+her a greater appreciation of the power of yoga to transform the

-to transform the body, mind, and spirit.
-To this day, Maureen
+body, mind, and spirit.
+To this day, Maureen credits Cancer

-credits Cancer Lifeline's yoga classes as an integral part of
+Lifeline's yoga classes as an integral part of her healing

 Following her successful treatment and recovery, Maureen and her

 husband Gerald sold their home and worldly goods to explore the